Qumulo/docs/supermicro.md

 This section explains the networking prerequisites, outlines the recommended networking configuration, and explains how you can connect to redundant switches or to a single switch.

 ### Networking Prerequisites
-**Important:** Before you create your Qumulo cluster, you must configure all switch ports connected to the back-end NIC to have at least 9,000 MTU, with Jumbo Frames enabled.
+{% include important.html content="Before you create your Qumulo cluster, you must configure all switch ports connected to the back-end NIC to have at least 9,000 MTU, with Jumbo Frames enabled." %}

 Your node requires the following resources.
 * A network switch with the following specifications: